jatkz/figma-clone/README.md

 - **Naming** - PascalCase for components, camelCase for functions/variables
 - **File structure** - One component per file

+### Refactoring Guidelines

+When working on the codebase, follow these architectural patterns:

+**Custom Hooks**
+- Extract logic when a component exceeds 500 lines
+- Each hook should have a single, clear responsibility
+- Use `useCallback` and `useMemo` for performance-critical operations

+**Component Optimization**
+- Wrap expensive components in `React.memo`
+- Use custom comparison functions for complex prop objects
+- Avoid inline functions in render when possible

+**Code Organization**
+- Group related utilities in dedicated modules
+- Keep hot paths (drag, render) free of console.log
+- Use TypeScript interfaces for complex data structures

 ---

 ## 🚢 Deployment